mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

 .. question:: cdd_ex_2

    Copy the code from the previous activecode.
-Change the Rectangle the 3 ``get`` methods to be properties that perform same action as the methods.
+Change the Rectangle's 3 ``get`` methods to be properties that perform same action as the methods.
 Add a ``size`` property to the Square class.
 It returns the length of a side of the square.

+   In the code below the class defintions

+   * delete the lines using the area and perimeter methods
-   In the code below the class defintions, use the 4 properties instead of the get methods.
+   * use the 4 properties instead of the get methods

    .. activecode:: ch_c2_2